Récits des vivants / More-than-human narratives:

 – past date 19.04.23 - Seminar 4: comics artist Anne Defréville

-– 4th July, 3.45pm UK time - Seminar 5: comics writer Jessica Oublié
+– past date 04.07.23 - Seminar 5: comics writer Jessica Oublié

-Seminar 1
+Seminar 1:

 Alexander Lee was born in Stockton, CA, and grew up on the island of Tahiti, French Polynesia.
 He earned his BFA from the School of Visual Arts (2000), his MFA from Columbia University (2002), and MPS from the Interactive Telecommunications Program at New York University (2004).
 His work, which has been exhibited extensively worldwide, spans drawing, sculpture, performance, painting and video, forming a thought-provoking decolonial practice-based reflection on Polynesia’s pasts, presents and futures and on environmental collapse from the multi-layered perspectives of the Pacific.
 Drawing on Polynesian natural-cultural forms, concepts and images, questioning and dismantling the history and legacy of imperialism and colonial narratives, Lee’s work is concerned with the necessity and urgency of transformation on our changing planet.